wabasabi/AvailabilityGenerator/README.md

 # AvailabilityGenerator
 This application will allow a user to use a GUI interface to generate an availability of their work hours for a 7 day work week.

-The application is being written in Java by Steven Gantz and Ryan Harrington.
+The application is being written in Java version X.X by Steven Gantz and Ryan Harrington using xxxxxx on Windows.

 Future Features:
 - Allow ability to set days and times that are off limits.